MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-performance-use-efs.md

 ## Workaround

-SQL Server offers many encryption technologies, such as [Transparent Data Encryption (TDE)](/sql/relational-databases/security/encryption/transparent-data-encryption), [Always Encrypted](/sql/relational-databases/security/encryption/always-encrypted-database-engine), and column-level encryption T-SQL functions.
+SQL Server offers many encryption technologies, such as [Transparent Data Encryption (TDE)](/sql/relational-databases/security/encryption/transparent-data-encryption), [Always Encrypted](/sql/relational-databases/security/encryption/always-encrypted-database-engine), and column-level encryption Transact-SQL functions.
 Consider using these [encryption](/sql/relational-databases/security/encryption/sql-server-encryption) features instead of EFS.

 If you want to use EFS, you can specify the [affinity mask](/sql/database-engine/configure-windows/affinity-input-output-mask-server-configuration-option) option.
 Then, I/O operation requests are assigned to a separate scheduler.
 Although the I/O operations are still synchronous, the worker thread will continue instead of waiting for the I/O operation to complete.